All Episodes

 Yeah, Pocahontas.

-Yeah, Jason Bermis came up with that nickname Grandma Oatmeal, which is a great nickname for.
+Yeah, Jason Burmes came up with that nickname, Grandma Oatmeal, which is a great nickname for.

-But I said, Yeah, we we we don't have the best looking candidate like like Warren, but we're I think we're a close second.
+But I said, yeah, we don't have the best looking candidate like Warren, but I think we're a close second.

-But um, no, uh yeah, people well, I know politics is image and and looks are important, but it it's it's really at the core of who Tulsi is and what she represents, is which is why I supported her and why I urged people to uh donate to her campaign and vote for and support her.
+But no, yeah, people, well, I know politics is image and looks are important, but it's really at the core of who Tulsi is and what she represents, which is why I supported her and why I urged people to donate to her campaign and vote for her and support her because she was talking about real serious shit, man, that no one else in the race would even touch.

-This is great with Jocko on Joe Rogan's podcast.
+This is a great with Jocko on Joe Rogan's podcast.

-Oh, her she's been on Jocko's podcast too, and yeah, her appearance with him on Rogan was was awesome.
+And yeah, her appearance with him on Rogan was awesome.

 She has foreign policy cred.

-So she just there's so many things about her that made made her really legit, and someone who I truly looked at who could walk into the Oval Office and and with integrity, with knowledge and with the credibility, be in charge, be the commander in chief.
+So she just, there's so many things about her that made her really legit and someone who I truly looked at who could walk into the Oval Office and with integrity, with knowledge, and with the credibility, be in charge, be the commander in chief.

-That's the thing for me with in Tulsi.
+So that's the thing for me in Tulsi.

-The reason I liked her is because even though I don't agree with she has a Democrat, like a gen like a Democrat in the traditional sense, she's a genuine Democrat, not like a leftist, not a you know, a progressive, not a community.
+The reason I liked her is because even though I don't agree with, she is a Democrat, like a gen, like a Democrat in the traditional sense, she's a genuine Democrat, not like a leftist, not a progressive, not a communist.

 Nice.

-But the thing is, like, I don't I don't have to agree with everything the Canada sport says, but I do have to believe that they actually believe it, right?
+But the thing is, I don't have to agree with everything the Canada support says, but I do have to believe that they actually believe it.

-So like when Joe Biden speaks, it's like I know it's special interest through him, right?
+So when Joe Biden speaks, it's like, I know it's special interest through him, right?

 Hillary Clinton, same thing.